SherlockX9/python-weather-program/README.md

 ### Project description

 This project has been developed with python and Tkinter.
-It is a program featuring a GUI interface where the user can input a city and retrieve relevant weather information./
+It is a program featuring a GUI interface where the user can input a city and retrieve relevant weather information.\
 To distinguish cities with the same name the user can input the city followed by a comma and then the country name.
 The weather information is retreived using an api from weatherinformation.org.

 ### How to get started